Middleton Cheney: Local amenities

 Middleton Cheney has a village hall, a set of parish meeting rooms, a public library, sub-post office, two veterinary surgeries, a pharmacy, supermarket and a cookery school.
 The village has two 18th-century pubs: The Dolphin Inn and The New Inn, plus a sports and social club.

 Middleton has a pre-school as well as Middleton Cheney Primary Academy, a primary school for children between the ages of 4 and 11.
 Chenderit School is a secondary school that includes a sixth form.

 Middleton Cheney has a set of playing fields.
 The village has clubs for cricket, football, karate and tennis.
 The football club's home ground is in Astrop Road and the first team play in the Oxfordshire Senior Football League.
 It has a junior section that plays in the Witney and District Youth Football League.

-The annual Middleton Music Festival is an annual a rock music festival, usually held in about the second weekend in July.
+The Middleton Music Festival used to be an annual event, usually held in about the second weekend in July, but this has now ceased, the last being held in 2011.